panter/meteor-moment-reactive/README.md

 `meteor add panter:moment-reactive`

-In a creactive context you can use now `momentReactive` instead of `moment` and it will invalidate this context every second.
+In a reactive context you can use now `momentReactive` instead of `moment` and it will invalidate this context every second.

 Examples: